ddrous/desmond-rn.github.io/research.md

 ### Fracture of Ice Floes in the Arctic
 The rapid shrinking of the Arctic ice cap these last decades is seen as one of the most striking manifestations of global warming.
-Our main goal in this study is to invesigate what happens when two or more ice floes collide, both in 1D and in 2D.
-We start by modelling an ice floe as a mass-spring-damper lattice, then we derive convergence garantees with respect to its dynamics (percussion, fracture, etc.).
+Our main goal in this study is to investigate what happens when two or more ice floes collide, both in 1D and in 2D.
+We start by modelling an ice floe as a mass-spring-damper lattice, then we derive convergence guarantees with respect to its dynamics (percussion, fracture, etc.).
 This work has several applications, from accurate climate modelling to the design of more resistant hull in boats that navigate the Arctic.

 {% include figure.html image="../assets/research-ice-floes.png" %}